renspringlea/ryba.ren/books.md

 # 2024
 april 2024 -> end of 2024
 ## Classics
+- East of Eden (John Steinbeck)
+> Deeply enjoyable.
+The writing is so good.
+It's pretty messed up in a lot of ways, though certainly realistic and detailed - it's got a lot in common with Anna Karenina in that these characters are so detailed and could walk off the page.
+Very insightful about society, people and their lives, etc. Lots of pretty intense violence.
+I really like Lee (the beets! hahahahah!). the bit about "an ability to generalise that only the inexperienced can have".
+Tom's suicide, wow.
+Poor old Adam.
+"To inflict any hurt on anything for any purpose became inimical to him."
+Mary trans vibes!
 - The Old Man and the Sea (Ernest Hemingway)
 > Beautiful.
 > "But are they worthy to eat him?
 No. Of course not."